 Joe Burns, a Minneapolis-based labor attorney and author of Reviving the Strike: How Working People Can Regain Power and Transform America, said the vast majority of states ban striking among public employees, but whether or not strikers get fined or otherwise suffer consequences usually depends on the “success” of the strike.

 “The general rule has always been that the more successful the strike, the more protected participants are,” he said.
 “That means how many people participate but also how does the message resonate with the public -- all of this factors into determining the potential repercussions.”
 For example, Wisconsin teachers engaged in a sick-out across the state in 2011, he said, but drummed up enough public support that policy makers “looked the other way.”

 Burns added, “It makes sense if you think about it.
-It would seem like if all adjuncts [on a given campus] struck, the employer would have to say widespread concern here is what we should be addressing, not punitive measures.”
+It would seem like if Is "if" missing here? sball adjuncts [on a given campus] struck, the employer would have to say widespread concern here is what we should be addressing, not punitive measures.”

 The walkout day’s success also could ride on the support of tenured faculty members, which organizers say is growing.
 Jessica Rett, an associate professor of linguistics at the University of California at Los Angeles, has officially canceled her class on Feb.
 25 in support of adjunct walkout day.
 Rett said she was happy to hear about walkout day because “universities' increasing reliance on and exploitation of adjunct professors is unsustainable, and there have been relatively few opportunities, until now, for faculty to protest.”